 - If you’d rather export a short clip from your video, select the desired portion of your transcript in the left panel.
 Then click Export Video in the top right corner.

-To download the video clip, simply place your mouse over the clip that you want and click Download.
+To download the video clip, place your mouse over the clip that you want and click Download.
 From there, you can save it on your computer.

 3. Add subtitles to YouTube videos and boost your SEO

 Another benefit of video transcripts is improving your SEO.

 Since search engines crawl and index text more easily than videos, your YouTube videos will get more exposure with captions.
 Subtitles make your video more discoverable across the web.

 To add some subtitles to a YouTube video, log in to YouTube Studio‘s simple interface.
 Then click Subtitles in the left panel.

 Locate and click the video that you want to add subtitles to.
 On the next screen, select the language and click Confirm.

 Then click Add to upload the SRT file you downloaded from Piktostory.
 And you’re done!